DiCesareDaniele/performance-of-networked-systems/exercises/2.typ

 $n_5 = 13$\

 == 12.
 Optimal distribution below 1%
 For this problem we can reuse the function from the previous exercise and keep increasing the capacity until we get a blocking probability less than 1%.
+A more optimal approach to further improve performance of the algorithm would be to use binary search, but the code run already fast enough so we keept the more simple solution.

 #figure(caption: "Optimal channels distribution below 1%")[
   #codly-range(41, end: 48)